-Coöperatie Hoogstraten is an important link between producer and buyer in the fresh produce chain.
-We provide a broad array of services to both members and customers.
-The product is central, with a strong focus on quality, freshness and food safety.
-Besides the actual sale of the products, we take care of the development and application of a quality policy and communication.
-We also provide technical and logistical support, such as for the storage of strawberry plants, our bell pepper sorting installation or the start-up of the cold chain.
+Coöperatie Hoogstraten forms an important link between producer and customer in the fresh fruit and vegetable supply chain.
+We provide an extensive package of services to both members and customers, with a central focus on product quality, freshness, and food safety.
+In addition to the actual sale of products, we ensure the development and application of a quality policy and communications.
+Furthermore, we also provide technical and logistical support, such as with the storage of strawberry plants, our bell pepper sorting installation, or the start-up of the cold chain.

 A few entrepreneurs founded the company 'Katholieke Veilingsvereniging der Noorderkempen'.
-Among them: a brewer, two teachers, a shop keeper, two fruit growers and a provincial representative.
+Among them: a brewer, two teachers, a trader, two fruit growers and a permanent representative.

-During the war years, mainly coarse vegetables were cultivated, after which strawberry cultivation expanded rapidly.
-The cultivation did not suffice to completely curb the high unemployment rate in the region, but it did help to significantly increase the median family income.
+During the war years, mainly coarse vegetables are grown.
+After that, strawberry cultivation expands rapidly.
+The cultivation is not enough to completely stem the high unemployment in the region, but it does help to significantly increase family income.

-"There was a period in 1944 when there was no Veiling.
-Fortunately, after the war, everything started up again, in an upward trend."
+"There was a period in 1944 when there was no Auction.
+Fortunately, everything was restarted after the war, on the rise."

 Professional growers make their entrance.
-Strawberries for the fruits and vegetables sections are, to this day, still a success.
-Apart from that, it is mainly gherkins and industry strawberries for that make the mallet come down.
+Strawberries for the fresh market are still a success.
+In addition, gherkins and strawberries for the industry are mainly being sold at auction.

-Paul Vanderhallen became one of the managers at the age of 22.
-He was still a student at the time, but already came to work one day a week during his studies.
+Paul Vanderhallen became one of the company's managers at the young age of 22.
+He was still studying at the time, but already worked one day a week during his studies.

 "Not a year went by without construction here.
-We used to be able to do that in the winter, because the Auction was still very seasonal then."
+We were still able to do that in the winter back then, because the Auction was still very seasonal."

 The strawberries continued their advance.
 The first horticultural companies are now also growing vegetables under glass.